General Terms And Conditions

 - tax residence certificate.

-inStreamly may be obliged to tax the Streamer’s revenues in Poland; therefore, inStreamly requires Streamers outside Poland to present tax residence certificates.
-One can work with inStreamly without the certificate, but inStreamly may withhold 20% of funds earned by the Streamer until the certificate is provided.
+inStreamly may be obliged to tax the Streamer’s revenues in Poland; therefore, inStreamly requires Streamers outside Poland being a legal person or an organisational unit without legal personality to present tax residence certificates.
+Such Streamer can work with inStreamly without the certificate, but inStreamly may withhold 20% of funds earned by such Streamer until the certificate is provided.
 The payment is withheld for tax settlements with the Polish tax office.
-The Streamer is not entitled to charge interest on the withheld payment.
+Such Streamer is not entitled to charge interest on the withheld payment.

 One Streamer can enter into one Contract.